Vancouver is a beautiful coastline city located in western Canada.

 It’s conveniently located right within the heart of Stanley Park and is a place for people of all ages.

-My favorite part is the jellyfish exhibit.
-Those lil’ buggers are certainly mesmerizing.
+Don’t miss out on the jellyfish exhibit.
+Those lil’ buggers are certainly mesmerizing!

-There’s so much to see here.
-Indoor and outdoor exhibits so it’s suitable for all kinds of weather.
+With indoor and outdoor exhibits, it’s suitable for all kinds of weather.

 Just make sure you get here early or be prepared for crowds!

 Cost: Ticket prices are about $40 CAD for adults and $20 CAD for children.
 A bit on the pricey side but totally worth the splurge.

 Granville Island is located directly across from Downtown Vancouver.

 It’s best known for the market with fresh ingredients and dozens of shops that showcase local artistic talent.

 If you’re thirsty, drop by the Granville Island Brewery and try out some local beer.
 It’s the perfect place to rest your feet and grab a quick bite to eat with friends.

 Head over to the Public Market and things can get a bit chaotic – especially on the weekends.